 Requirements in Chapter 3: The requirements in Sections 301, 304, 305, 306, 307, 308 and 309 have been reviewed by the Architect-Engineer have been incorporated into the Phase A Documents.

-Project Program and/or Owner’s Project Requirements: The Architect-Engineer has defined the Project Scope of work in conjunction with the Commissioning Authority.
-The Project Program and the Owner’s Project Requirements are included in the Phase A submittal.
+Project Program and/or DFMS Project Management’s Project’s Project Requirements: The Architect-Engineer has defined the Project Scope of work in conjunction with the Commissioning Authority.
+The Project Program and the DFMS Project Management ’s Project Requirements are included in the Phase A submittal.

 ADA Review: The Architect-Engineer has consulted with the University concerning ADA Compliance Disabilities and completed a list of Design/Renovation suggestions to be considered for the project (See Section 310).